-You do not have to use your Coping Mechanism to control your Flaw
+Your character does not have to use Coping Mechanisms to control their Flaw

-You will use your Coping Mechanism or express your Flaw for as long as you, the player, feels is realistic for your character and the situation they are in
+Your character will use their Coping Mechanism or express their Flaw for as long as you, the player, feels is realistic for your character and the situation they are in.

 - Refs: The people who organise, run, and arbitrate events